duderstadt-lab/mars-docs/tutorials/Scripting/introduction-to-groovy-scripting.md

 ### 4. Access data from the archive with a script
-All functions that can be called on with accompanying documentation can be found in the [javadocs](https://duderstadt-lab.github.io/mars-core/javadoc/de/mpg/biochem/mars/molecule/MoleculeArchive.html).
+All functions that can be called on with accompanying documentation can be found in the [Mars javadocs](https://duderstadt-lab.github.io/mars-core/javadoc/).
 The expected arguments of each function are listed between the brackets of each defined function.
 Frequently used commands are discussed in this section of the tutorial.

 #### 4.1 'get' functions: get a parameter from the MoleculeArchive